maucejo/slydekit/src/slydekit-utils.typ

   pagebreak(weak: true)

-  // Invisible marker, placed at each call, independent of the title [#metadata(title)<sk-slide>]
+  // Invisible marker, placed at each call, regardless of the title [#metadata(title)<sk-slide>]

   context {